halmasieh/jarvis_data_eng_HomaAlmasieh/python_data_analytics/README.md

 container, and then it is connected to the Jupyter Notebook to answer all the business questions.
 We created plots to visualize the answers.
 ## Technologies Used:
+Data Sources: online_retail_II.csv, and retail.sql

-Jupyter Notebook, PostgresSQL, Git, Docker and Linux(CentOS7)
+Software: Jupyter Notebook, PostgresSQL, Git, Docker and Linux(CentOS7)

 Library: pandas, numpy, matplotlib, sqlalchemy, scipy, seaborn, and datetime
 # Implementaion